mimersql/MimerPy/doc/exceptions.rst

 The database exceptions are defined in :mod:`mimerpy.mimPyExceptions`.

-.. seealso:: :ref:`Transaction loop`, for an example how this can be used.
+.. seealso:: :ref:`Error handling`, for an example how this can be used.

 Exception inheritance layout: